 Credit Management Made Easy

-• QUIC.cloud CDN’s Standard Plan allows you to purchase additional bandwidth with credits
+• QUIC.cloud CDN’s Standard Plan allows you to purchase additional bandwidth with credit

-• All QUIC.cloud Online Services allow you to purchase additional quota with credits
+• All QUIC.cloud Online Services allow you to purchase additional quota with credit

 • You can manage services for several domains from a single account

-• You can store credits in your account, and then use them to buy services for any of your domains
+• You can store credit in your account, and then use it to buy services for any of your domains

-• Once you use credits to purchase a service, those credits cannot be transferred to another domain or service unless you convert them back to account-level currency
+• Once you use credit to purchase a service, that credit cannot be transferred to another domain or service unless you convert it back to account-level currency

 Is your head spinning yet?
 Let’s face it.
 You have enough things to think about.
-QUIC.cloud credits shouldn’t be one of them!
+QUIC.cloud credit shouldn’t be one of them!

 So how can you set up your QUIC.cloud services in a way that makes credit management easy?
 How can you set it and forget it?
 Two words: Auto Refill.